-The data policy published by Facebook, available at de-de.facebook.com/about/privacy/, provides information on the collection, processing and use of personal data by Facebook.
-It also explains what setting options Facebook offers to protect the privacy of the data subject.
-In addition, various applications are available that make it possible to suppress data transmission to Facebook.
-Such applications can be used by the data subject to suppress data transmission to Facebook.
+The data policy published by Facebook, available at https://www.facebook.com/about/privacy/ and for Instagram at https://www.facebook.com/help/instagram/155833707900388, provides information on the collection, processing and use of personal data by Facebook and Instagram.
+It also explains what setting options Facebook and Instagram offer to protect the privacy of the data subject.
+In addition, various applications are available that make it possible to suppress data transmission to Facebook and Instagram.
+Such applications can be used by the data subject to suppress data transmission to Facebook and Instagram.

 13. Data protection regulations on the use and application of Google Analytics (with anonymisation function)